aa200c.zip: JPL ephemeris reader; size 300 KB.

 ldouble.zip: Long double precision functions.

 Library of elementary mathematical functions, probability and elliptic integrals in 80-bit long double precision.
 Intel x86, ia64, Motorola 68k, and some ARM processors have this data structure.
-Latest update 5/4/03.
+Build and test supprt for some 64-bit Unix-style operating systems has been added.
+Latest update 12/22/13.

 128bit.tgz: 128-bit long double precision functions.